 In 2011, NAATI began a journey to raise our standards of testing and certification.
 NAATI-commissioned research, led by Professor Sandra Hale, resulted in the Improvements to NAATI Testing Report and the subsequent formation of the Improvements to NAATI Testing (INT) Project.
-The INT Project is NAATI’s plan for our future and viability of the industry.
+The INT Project provided NAATI’s plan for our future and viability of the industry.

-The INT Project has three main objectives:
+The INT Project had three main objectives:

 - Improved Validity

 - Increased Reliability

 In particular, some of the project aims included:

 - Standards that are grounded in the role of translators and interpreters

 - Standards that reflect both the current and emerging characteristics of translating and interpreting industry

 - Improved and more comprehensive descriptors for NAATI standards